hansolo-bioinfo/scGEM/README.md

 ### 3) learning

-For one-batch training, please set the `batch_size` equals to the sample size.
+For one-batch training, please set the `batch_size` equals to the sample size:

 ```R
 # one-batch